S2Ola/SCAtlas/README.md

 # Single Cell Atlas Ontology

-This ontology is a subset for the single call atlas project
+This ontology is a subset for the single cell atlas project

 More information can be found at http://obofoundry.org/ontology/scao